nbicocchi/learn-microservices/modules/devsecops/slides/1 - DevOps, DevSecOps.md

 ![](images/agile-model.webp)

-The Agile model eases the friction between (1) requirements gathering and (2) development by adopting an iterative and flexible approach to software production.
+The Agile model ([Kanban](https://www.linkedin.com/pulse/kanban-origin-story-james-white-csp-sm-icp-acc-sa-sgp) (1950s), [Agile Manifesto](https://agilemanifesto.org/) (2001)) eases the friction between (1) requirements gathering and (2) development by adopting an iterative and flexible approach to software production.
 Instead of trying to define all requirements upfront, Agile promotes collaboration and continuous feedback throughout the development lifecycle.
 Requirements are gathered incrementally and revisited during each iteration, allowing for adjustments based on client feedback, changing needs, or new insights.

 However, it neglects the operational aspects of software production leading to friction between (2) development and (3) operations:

 - **Limited Integration with Operations**: Dev teams might build features without thinking about how they’ll be deployed, scaled, or maintained.
 - **Deployment as an Afterthought**: Shipping to production happens late in the cycle and often causes problems.
-- **Operational Silos**: Developers and operations work separately with little collaboration.
-- **Insufficient Monitoring and Feedback**: Once the software is live, there's weak feedback from production issues back into the development cycle.
+- **Low Feedback**: Once the software is live, there's weak feedback from production issues back into the development cycle.

 ## The DevOps model